A Novel Perspective to Look At Attention: Bi-level Attention-based Explainable Topic Modeling for News Classification: Discussion and Future Work

 \section{Discussion and Future Work}

-While the variant of our proposed model, BATM-base-DB, which is initialized by the contextual embeddings, can outperform all alternatives, the meaning of its topics is much worse than BATM-base-Glove.
+While the variant of our proposed model, BATM-base-DB, which is initialized by the contextual embeddings, can outperform all alternatives, the meaning of its topics is much worse than BATM-Base-GloVe.
 Each contextual embedding learned by pre-trained language models will merge the information from its surrounding words, which increases the difficulties of the proposed attention layer to capture the topics it focuses on, thus leading to more noise in their representations.

 Another challenge we will address in the future is how to balance the computation cost, topic granularity, and classification performances.
 As discussed in the previous sections, it will affect the model's classification performance if we only introduce entropy constraints without incrementing the number of attention heads.
 However, increasing the number of attention heads will lead to the proportional increment of parameters, increasing the complexity of the model and resulting in a high computation cost.
-We will consider increasing the number of heads and the entropy constraint properly to make better classification performance with excellent explainability by considering these three factors.
-We also plan to apply our model to other NLP tasks in the future.
+We will consider increasing the number of heads and the extending entropy constraint further, to improve classification performance while maintaining strong explainability.